LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 - `exclude_entities(Entities)`
 	list of entities to exclude (default is `[]`)
 - `path_url_prefixes(PathPrefix, CodeURLPrefix, DocURLPrefix)`
-	code and documenting URL prefixes for a path prefix used when generating cluster, library, file, and entity links (atoms; no default)
+	code and documenting URL prefixes for a path prefix used when generating cluster, library, directory, file, and entity links (atoms; no default)
 - `url_prefixes(CodeURLPrefix, DocURLPrefix)`
-	default code and documenting URL prefixes used when generating cluster, library, file, and entity links (atoms; defaults are `''`)
+	default code and documenting URL prefixes used when generating cluster, library, directory, file, and entity links (atoms; defaults are `''`)
 - `entity_url_suffix_target(Suffix, Target)`
 	extension for entity documenting URLs (an atom; default is `'.html'`) and target separating symbols (an atom; default is `'#'`)
 - `omit_path_prefixes(Prefixes)`
 	omit common path prefixes when printing directory paths (a list of atoms; default is `[]`)
 - `zoom(Boolean)`
-	add/omit zoom links and icons to library and entity nodes (`true` or `false`; default is `false`)
+	generate sub-diagrams and add zoom links and icons to library and entity nodes (`true` or `false`; default is `false`)
 - `zoom_url_suffix(Suffix)`
 	extension for zoom linked diagrams (an atom; default is `'.svg'`)